 This section does not have to be long.
 At the very least, provide a link to your Privacy Policy and note that it exists.

-Here's how ServiceNow notes that its website content, copyrights, patents trademarks and other intellectual property belong to the business:
+Here's an example of how to note that a website content, copyrights, patents trademarks and other intellectual property belongs to a business:

 ServiceNow Terms of Use: Intellectual Property clause